mlswg/mls-protocol/draft-ietf-mls-protocol.md

 } Update;
 ~~~

+An Update proposal is invalid if any of the following is true:

+* The LeafNode is invalid according to {{leaf-node-validation}}.

+* The `leaf_node_source` of the LeafNode is not set to `update`.

+* The Credential in the LeafNode shares the same signature key with a Credential
+  in any leaf of the group.

+* The LeafNode shares the same `encryption_key` with another LeafNode in the group.

 A member of the group applies an Update message by taking the following steps:

-* Validate the LeafNode as specified in {{leaf-node-validation}}.
-The
-  `leaf_node_source` field MUST be set to `update`.

-* Verify that the `encryption_key` value in the LeafNode is different from the
-  corresponding field in the LeafNode being replaced.

 * Replace the sender's LeafNode with the one contained in the Update proposal